 1. Pause for a third moment to remind yourself that Shakespeare was a genius and his work is still relevant and being performed 425 years later.
 And since he lived in Elizabethan times, Will would have been drinking ale or wine, not coffee.
 Now there’s food for thought.

-Elspeth Antonelli is an author and playwright.
+Elspeth Futcher is an author and playwright.
 Her murder mystery games A Fatal Fairy Tale, Deadly Ever After and Curiouser and Curiouser are among the top-selling mystery games on the Internet.
 All thirteen of her murder mystery games and two audience-interactive plays are published by host-party.com.
 Her newest game, Once Upon a Murder, will be published by Red Herring Games.
 Her 'writing sheep' are being featured this year in a series of columns in the European writers' magazine Elias.
-Connect with her on Twitter at @elspethwrites or on Facebook at Elspeth Antonelli, Author.
+Connect with her on Twitter at @elspethwrites or on Facebook at Elspeth Futcher, Author.